 The amount of time, usually expressed as a percentage of the total, which a faculty member or other employee spends on a sponsored project.
 No one is allowed to spend more than 100% total commitment on all academic activities, including grantsponsored research, university-sponsored research, teaching, administration, advising and other contracted duties.
-Effort is indicated on the budget in units of personmonths.

-equipment An article of tangible nonexpendable personal property that has a useful life of more than 1 year and an acquisition cost per unit that equals or exceeds \$5,000 or the capitalization threshold established by the organization, whichever is less.
+Effort is indicated on the budget in units of personthan 1 year and an acquisition cost per unit that equals or exceeds \$5,000 or the capitalization threshold established by the organization, whichever is less.

-expanded authorities Authorization to grantees under certain research grant mechanisms which waives the requirement for prior agency approval for specified actions related to awards.
-Example: 90-day preaward spending authority, no cost extensions for up to one additional year, and automatic carryover of unobligated funds from one budget period to the next.
+An article of tangible nonexpendable personal property that has a useful life of more equipment expanded authorities Authorization to grantees under certain research grant mechanisms which waives the requirement for prior agency approval for specified actions related to awards.
+Example: 90-day pre-award spending authority, no cost extensions for up to one additional year, and automatic carryover of unobligated funds from one budget period to the next.
 The expanded authorities are now contained in the standard terms and conditions for most research grants.